MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 - Temporary: EFI\BOOT\BOOTx64.efi

 <p align="justify">While OpenCore is just a bootloader.
-This kind of bootloader is include with their own firmware with ability to boot macOS partition.
-Other than that, OpenCore has portability features to allow chainloader option to other OS.</p>
+This kind of bootloader is include with their own firmware, include extended quirks to boot macOS partition.
+Plus, OpenCore has portable features to allow chainloader option to other OS.</p>

 ### 2.0 - SSDT